 How to become effective pro-Israeli explainers?

-Writing: Raz Smolsky; Editing: Hagar Rabat; Translation: Eli Klaiman
+Writing: Raz Smolsky; Editing: Hagar Rabat

 Proper advocacy that works and changes attitudes is a complex challenge and to do it right you need to address the main questions – who are you addressing and how do you talk to them convincingly?